Maine Scholarships

 February

-This is a four year, full-tuition undergraduate scholarship available to one member of the incoming first-year class entering into Regis College’s Sloane School of Business and Communication.
-Applicants must have a cumulative GPA of 3.5 and apply for admission as a first-year student no later than February 1st.
+The Sloane Scholarship is a four year, full-tuition undergraduate scholarship available to one member of the incoming first-year class entering into Regis College’s Sloane School of Business and Communication.
+Applicants must have a cumulative GPA of 3.7 and apply for admission as a first-year student no later than February 1st.
 More details here.

 Applicants must be a music major with a minimum 2.67 GPA.
 They must also be enrolled in applied music and appropriate ensembles.
 The deadline to apply is February 28th.
 Read more here.